Repairing Lamp Plugs

 A new plug (clamp type) is easy to use.

-- Thread wire through plug and into prong assembly.
+- Thread wire through the plug and into the prong assembly.

-- Press the prongs down and push back into plug.
+- Press the prongs down and push them back into the plug.

 - Garden / Landscaping / Patio — 260